Bladder Cystitis Imaging

 Granulomatous cystitis

-In cases of tuberculosis, the earliest changes involving the bladder are those of mucosal edema and ulceration surrounding the vesicoureteric junction, which may produce ureteric obstruction and hydronephrosis.
+In cases of tuberculosis, the earliest changes involving the bladder are those of mucosal edema and ulceration surrounding the vesicoureteral junction, which may produce ureteral obstruction and hydronephrosis.
 Focal intravesical granulomas are depicted with high signal intensity on T2-weighted images.

 Radiation cystitis

-Radiation affects are typically seen in the region of the trigone of the bladder.
-T2-weighted images show mildly increased signal intensity in the bladder mucosa, with a relative preservation of the bladder wall thickness.
+Radiation effects are typically seen in the region of the trigone of the bladder.
+T2-weighted images show mildly increased signal intensity in the bladder mucosa, with relative preservation of the bladder wall thickness.
 However, the bladder wall may be thickened to over 5 mm in a fully distended bladder.
-Two signal-intensity characteristics are described: (1) uniform high signal intensity in the bladder wall, and (2) low signal intensity in the inner layer with high signal intensity at the periphery.
+Two signal-intensity characteristics are described: (1) uniform high signal intensity in the bladder wall and (2) low signal intensity in the inner layer, with high signal intensity at the periphery.
 Fistulae, sinuses, or both may develop with extensive irradiation.
 Gadolinium enhancement may occur as long as 2.5 years after pelvic radiation therapy.

 AIDS-related cystitis

 A case of cystitis caused by Toxoplasma gondii infection in a patient with AIDS has been reported.
-Pelvic CT and MRI demonstrated thickening of the bladder wall and seminal vesicles.
+Pelvic CT scanning and MRI demonstrated thickening of the bladder wall and seminal vesicles.
 Cystoscopic results confirmed intravesical proliferation, which had a pseudoneoplastic appearance.
 The diagnosis of Toxoplasma cystitis was confirmed by the discovery of Toxoplasma cysts on histologic examination of bladder biopsy specimens.
-Toxoplasma cystitis is a rare cause of pseudoneoplastic bullous cystitis in HIV-seropositive patients.
+Toxoplasma cystitis is a rare cause of pseudoneoplastic bullous cystitis in patients who are HIV seropositive.

 Chemotherapy-related cystitis